What is Arch?

 Arch is supported by the libraries' team who are available to assist you with depositing data, sharing research, and archiving scholarship.

 Deposit of Data Sets

 Arch accepts data sets that are associated with publications.
-Deposit in the repository can help NU researchers meet funding and journal requirements to make these data sets publically available.
-For more information about Data Management Plans, funding agency requirements, data deposit guidelines, or metadata for data sets, please visit our Data Management Guide or email Digital Scholarship Services for a consultation.
+All data sets must comply with relevant , including intellectual property and privacy.
+For more information about Data Management Plans, funding agency requirements, data deposit guidelines, or metadata for data sets, please visit our or email for a consultation.

 Can access to the data sets be restricted?

-Data must be deposited for open access.
+Data must be deposited for public access.
 This means that others may discover, download, and reuse your data.
-You have the option during the submission process to Embargo or Lease your data for limited periods of time (e.g. 1-2 years).
-Data that is not suitable for open access and reuse should not be shared in Arch.
+You have the option during the submission process to Embargo your data for limited periods of time (e.g. 1-2 years).
+Data that is not suitable for public access and reuse should not be shared in Arch.

 The libraries may find it necessary to remove content from Arch, due to circumstances such as:

 · Legal requirements and proven violations

 · Falsified research